 Andrew Carnegie had a mastermind group.
 So did Henry Ford.
 Ford would mastermind with brilliant thinkers like Thomas Edison, Harvey Firestone, and others at their private winter mansions in Coral Gables, Florida.

 You might be asking, why join a mastermind group?
-Well, the most successful traders in the world know that taking your results to the next level requires greater mastery of oneself.
+Well, the most successful traders know that taking your results to the next level requires greater mastery of oneself.

 Choosing Your Broker and Platform

-Stock analysis and charting software typically are combined into what is called a trading platform.
-This program is then used to place orders for trading.
-In essence, this is essential to how to become a trader.
+Stock analysis and charting software are typically combined into a platform.
+This program is then used to place orders.

-The platform contains charts that will help you visualize the price movement of a stock and gauge the overall sentiment of the market.
+The platform contains charts to help you visualize a stock’s price movement and gauge the market’s overall sentiment.

-A trading platform that allows you to add lots of indicators to your chart to help you to decide when to place a trade and when to sit tight.
-If your broker doesn’t use a platform or software that has Hotkeys, you’re not going to get in and out of trades fast enough.
-You need quick execution with a fast order execution platform, which is why I highly recommend a good broker with a fast order execution platform like DAS TraderPro.
+A platform that allows you to add lots of indicators to your chart to help you decide when to place a trade and when to sit tight.
+If your broker doesn’t use a platform or software with Hotkeys, you won’t get in and out of trades fast enough.
+You need quick execution with a fast order execution platform, so I highly recommend a good broker with a fast order execution platform like DAS TraderPro.

 Execution Is Key

-We all know in the world of racing; speed is the name of the game.
-But we also know you can’t run a high-performance race car on low octane fuel.
+We all know that in the world of racing, speed is the name of the game.
+But you can’t run a high-performance race car on low-octane fuel.

-You could have the nicest car in the race, but it doesn’t matter if you’re putting the wrong fuel in it.
+You could have the nicest car in the race, but it doesn’t matter if you’re using the wrong fuel.
 And speed, what speed?

-You don’t even have a hope in hell to get out of the gate.
-You might as well take a seat in the stands with your popcorn and watch the show.
+You don’t even hope in hell to get out of the gate.
+You might as well sit in the stands with your popcorn and watch the show.

-You need to have quick, fast and direct access to the market; otherwise, you’re in the stands watching everyone else get their orders filled.
-But to have that speed you need to have the right fuel to get you there.
+You need quick, fast, and direct access to the market; otherwise, you’re in the stands watching everyone else get their orders filled.
+But to have that speed, you must have the right fuel to get you there.

 Let’s talk about the type of computer that you’ll be using.
-Yes even this is something to think about when learning how to become a trader.
-You have two choices, a desktop tower or a laptop.
+Even this is something to consider when becoming a trader.
+You have two choices: a desktop tower or a laptop.

 Even though tower-based computers are easier to upgrade over time, laptops are much more mobile.
-What I like about a laptop is that with a good internet connection, I can trade from anywhere in the world.
+What I like about a laptop is that I can trade anywhere with a good internet connection.

 When you start your search for a computer, like most things, choices are endless.
-But to make it simple for you, take into account the Central Processing Unit (CPU).
+But to simplify it, consider the Central Processing Unit (CPU).

 The clock speed of a processor is measured in gigahertz (GHz), and it signifies the number of tasks it can process in a second.

-Some processors have a single-core while others may have a dual-core, or quad-core.
-Each core represents an individual processing unit, so a dual-core CPU can handle twice the instructions every second than a single-core processor and a quad-core processor can process four times as much information.
+Some processors have a single-core, while others have a dual-core or quad-core.
+Each core represents an individual processing unit so that a dual-core CPU can handle twice as many instructions every second as a single-core processor, and a quad-core processor can process four times as much information.